garybernhardt/readygo/README.md

 The line of dots and bangs is a progress indicator to let you know that it's still alive.
-Dots represent benchmarks being run; bangs represent benchmarks that were too fast and were wrapped in loops automatically to increase their runtime (see "Theory of Operation" for more on that).
+Dots represent benchmarks being run; bangs represent benchmarks that were too fast and were wrapped in loops automatically to increase their runtime (see "Timing Methodology" for more on that).
 Times are expressed in seconds (s), milliseconds (ms), microseconds (us), or nanoseconds (ns) as appropriate.